 When I was young, I did not know what I wanted to be.
 So I decided to be everything I could.

 Because I wanted to be a writer, I was a Philosophy student at USP, University of Sao Paulo, in Brazil.
-There I also studied French and Japanese, since I have always loved learning new languages and immersing myself in different cultures.
+It was there that I also studied French and Japanese, since I have always loved learning new languages and immersing myself in different cultures.
 Later in life I would finish my studies in Italian as well.
-Most of my writting is done in Portuguese, though, my native language.
+Most of my writing is done in Portuguese, though, my native language.

 I am a Bachelor in Social Communication and Advertising in ESPM, Sao Paulo, Brazil.
 During my last year of College, I worked as an Illustrator for a consulting company, where I helped creating all the designs and illustrations for their Learning Maps.
 I continued illustrating Learning Maps for different clients as a freelance artist over the years, having completed my last project in 2015 for a consulting company in New York.